How do you enable your firm to change continually in the post-COVID world?

 To maintain their role in the Financial Services industry, banks, funds and other institutions need to get good at managing continuous change.
 Most of them first need to change the way they see financial technology companies (“fintechs”) and manage projects.
-The world is increasingly uncertain.
-This is because of COVID as well as trends like digitisation.
+The world is increasingly uncertain, because of COVID as well as trends like digitisation.
 Firms in Financial Services need to become more adaptive and should consider partnering with fintechs offering innovative solutions that they cannot or do not want to develop in-house.

 Managing continuous change with Fintech partnerships